pllab/cs162-tutorials/docs/2-algebraic-datatypes.md

 One benefit of using structural recursion is _self-similarity_.
 If a function is defined to work on an `Expr`, it can then be applied to any part of a complex expression simply by calling it on that expression's parts that, themselves, are `Expr` as well.

-## Assignment: Expression Simplification and Evaluation
+## Exercise: Expression Simplification and Evaluation

 In the `src/main/scala/calc` folder, the `Expr.scala` file is the one you'll have to edit.
 Fill in the `Calculator.simplifyHead` and `Calculator.evaluate` methods.
 You can run the calculator tests only by running: